-So how do the two firms’ latest showpiece phones compare – and more importantly, which one should you buy?
+So how do the two firms’ flagship phones compare – and more importantly, which one should you buy?
 These may be among the very best Android phones you can get – and are among the best phones of all kinds, no doubt – but there are some significant differences between them.

 We'll walk you through the key areas, so it's easier to choose which is worth your cash.